thegetty/quire-docs/content/community/mcn-ku-event.md

 ---
-title: Hands-on Quire Workshop at<br> Kansas University
+title: Hands-on Quire Workshop at<br> The University of Kanasas
 weight: 2850
 type: page
 menu: false